kato-im/lechat-rc/readme.md

 ## Requirements

+The requirements to use lechat-rb are:

-The only external requirement that lechat-rb has is the json gem.
+- Lechat-rb depends on the json gem.
+- You will need to know your room id.
+You can get it within lechat.im on the room configuration popup's integration tab.